UiPath/ProcessMining-devkit-connector/documentation/process_specific.md

 ### Entity relationship diagram
 \<In case multiple entities are used and combined in the output give an entity relationship diagram.>

+## Design details
+\<List and describe any relevant design details for the related process not yet covered in the other sections.
+If none exist, remove this section.>